alangrainger/share-note-self-hosted-backend/README.md

 Edit the `data.json` file in your Obsidian Share Note plugin folder.

+**⚠️ After making any changes to this file, you will need to close and re-open Obsidian, otherwise Obsidian won't pick up the changes.**

 #### `uid` and `apiKey`

 Update `uid` and `apiKey` to match the `uid` and `private_key` values from your server's `env.cfg`.